An upper bound on topological entropy of the Bunimovich stadium billiard map: Saddle connections

-An intersection in $\omega(v)$ of these two singular sets corresponds to a saddle connection of length $k$ whose code is $v$.
+Consider a point $x$ of intersection of these two singular sets.
+As mentioned above the angle formed is less than $\pi$, i.e., the intersection must be transverse.
+If this intersection is on the boundary of a cell, then the orbit of $x$ has at least three singular collisions, as so by definition $x$ does not represent a saddle connection.
+So suppose $x$ is in the interior of a cell $\omega(v)$.
+We have the preimage of $x$ is a corner, and its forward image by $F_l^{k-1}$ is also a corner, and all intermediate collisions are non-singular, thus it corresponds to a saddle connection of length ${k-1}$.
+Thus for $k \ge 2$ we have verified part a).

+We turn to the verification of part b).
 Label the corners of $\Bl$ by the alphabet $\mathcal{A'} := \{1,2,3,4,5,6\}$.
 The {\it code of a saddle connection} is the sequence from $\mathcal{A} \cup \mathcal{A}'$ a point hits along with the starting and ending corners; thus a saddle connection of length $n$ will have a code of length $n+1$.
 To finish the proof we need to show that there is a bijection between saddle connections and their codes.

 We will give a brief sketch describing the bijection between the set of codes and possible trajectories of the billiard map.
 A smooth curve from the phase space $\Ml$ equipped with a continuous family of unit normal vectors is called a {\em wave front}.
 Suppose by way of contradiction that two trajectories start at the same corner $s'$ and end at the corner $s''$ (possibly $s''=s'$) and have the same code.
 For concreteness the starting points are $(s',\theta_1)$ and $(s',\theta_2)$.
 We consider the set $G:= \{(s',\theta): \theta_1 \le \theta\le \theta_2\}$ and for each $t \ge 0$ the corresponding wave front $G_t = \Phi{_t}(G)$.
 A wave front is said to {\em focus} at time $t > 0$ when the projection of the wave front $G_t$ to the billiard table intersects itself.
 By way of contradiction we thus assumed the wave front $G_t$ refocuses at a corner; we will show that this is in fact impossible.
 We refer to Subsection 8.4. in \cite{CM} for a more complete description of what follows.